Train travel during COVID-19: full schedule operating, 75% capacity available for use

 - Our colleagues are wearing face coverings, and are provided with hand sanitiser and other PPE necessary for their roles.

-- Hand sanitiser units are in many stations, and are being extended to all 144 stations on our network.
+- Hand sanitiser units are in all 144 stations on our network.
 Up to 50 stations are being equipped with dedicated vending machines, from which face coverings, personal hand sanitiser and gloves are available.

-- Is your journey necessary?
-Social distancing measures are restricting capacity, so customers are advised to only use public transport for necessary journeys, in line with current Government guidance.
+- Avoid peak travel Social distancing measures are restricting capacity, so customers are advised to only use public transport at peak and busy times for necessary journeys.

-- We are operating a full schedule on all routes.
-However, please use our journey planner to see the latest up to date services information, including any alterations, and to book tickets.
+- Please use our journey planner to see the latest up to date services information, including any alterations, and to book tickets.

-- If travelling by Intercity, please book your journey in advance.
+- If you are travelling on Intercity, you must pre-book travel in advance including holders of free travel passes or existing valid tickets, to ensure safe distancing within the available on-board capacity.
 If your plans change, please change your booking.
 To assist in this, consider booking return journeys as two single legs.

-- Under level 5, only one seat in four is available, and under level 3 and for Christmas arrangements, only one seat in two.
-If you are travelling with a person who requires a carer or guardian, please ensure one carer or guardian is travelling per person.
+- Three seats out of every four are available for use.
+If you are travelling with a person who requires a carer or guardian, please ensure at least one carer or guardian is travelling with two persons requiring assistance.

 - Please note that group booking reservations are not currently available due to COVID-19 restrictions.